Enhancing Generative Auto-bidding with Offline Reward Evaluation and Policy Search: Additional Experiments

 \subsection{Training Stability}

-We present additional comparisons between the training curves of the offline RL with bootstrapping and those of AIGB-Pearl in Fig. \ref{fig:stability_R}, Fig. \ref{fig:stability_online_rate}, Fig. \ref{fig:stability_bad_case_rate}, and Fig. \ref{fig:stability_cost_rate} concerning: \begin{itemize} \item \textbf{Cumulative Rewards}: the main performance index of the considered auto-bidding problem; \item \textbf{Online Rate}: the ratio between the bidding period before the budget runs out and the total bidding period.
-A larger Online Rate indicates a better performance. \item \textbf{Bad Case Rate}: the ratio between the number of ``bad'' trajectories and the total number of generated trajectories.
-A lower Bad Case Rate indicates a better performance. \item \textbf{Cost Rate}: the ratio between the cost and the budget.
-A larger cost rate indicates a better performance. \end{itemize} We can see that the offline RL method tends to suffer from significant instability throughout training, showing high variance across different seeds.
+We present additional comparisons between the training curves of the offline RL with bootstrapping and those of AIGB-Pearl in Fig. \ref{fig:stability_score} and Fig. \ref{fig:stability_cost_ratio} concerning: \begin{itemize} \item \textbf{Scores}: the main performance index of the considered auto-bidding problem; \item \textbf{Cost Ratio}: the rate between the cost and the budget.
+A larger cost rate indicates a better performance. \end{itemize} It can be observed that the offline RL method tends to exhibit significant instability throughout training, with high variance across different seeds.
 In contrast, AIGB-Pearl achieves much smoother and more consistent learning progress, demonstrating the improved training stability.